Fmahboob/Bright-Fried-Ice-Cream/README.md

 ### Description

-Shop of iceCream which will sell IceCream that has very good taste
+Shop of iceCream which will sell IceCream that has very good taste.
+It has contact information by phone, text and facebbok.It has email if someone want more Information.
+Can Order online and pickup in store.

+### Images

 ![contact1](https://user-images.githubusercontent.com/91558787/145263611-0fc5340b-6a19-42da-ae40-c8c1d0acfb86.jpg)